Kwangyun/Kwangyun.github.io/_posts/2023-06-04-CSRF-Report.md

 #### Creating a Phishing Email
 The tester also crafted a simple phising email that impersonated a prosecutor with the help of ChatGPT.
 The tester made sure that the email consisted of a sense of urgency, time pressure, threats of legal action and a sense of authority in the email.
 In crafting the email, the tester first modified the sender's name to Prosecution Service.
 This could be done by logging into gmail, navigating to `Accounts and Imports` and changing the `Send Mail as`.
-Next upon crafting the email, the tester utilized the gmail link function to hide the orginal hosted webpage to a simplge clickable `Link`.
+Next upon crafting the email, the tester utilized the gmail link function to hide the orginal hosted webpage to a simple clickable `Link`.
 ![](/assets/CSRF/phish.png)

 The simulation can be seen below.